Engaging students to address bullying through videos, art and writing

 Step 1.
 Watch the video and hold a classroom discussion using the suggested questions .

 Step 2.
-Using the entry form, encourage students to write poetry or stories, create a drawing, or design a graphic (or even film a video) responding to the themes portrayed in the videos including, but not limited to:
+Using the entry form, encourage students to write poetry or stories, create a drawing, or design a graphic (or even film a video) responding to the themes portrayed in the video and outlined in the discussion questions, including, but not limited to:

 Step 3.
 The images and writing can be scanned and emailed to bullying411@PACER.org (videos accepted too) or mailed to PACER’s National Bullying Prevention Center, 8161 Normandale Blvd.
 Bloomington, MN 55437.

-Entries accepted through January 31, 2017.
-In February 2017, the gallery of submissions will be reviewed by a panel consisting of actors, authors and others.
+In May, the gallery of submissions will be reviewed by a panel.
 Selected submissions will receive awards and students will have their work recognized on PACER's National Bullying Prevention Center website and social media.

-Selected classroom and individuals, as determined by the celebrity panel will also be eligible to receive the following:
+Selected classrooms and individuals, as determined by a panel will also be eligible to receive the following: